justinmk/justinmk.github.io/_posts/2016-03-17-selfish-cooperation.md

 Fascinating conclusion quietly tucked away in the last slide of a [2011 Netflix cloud talk](http://www.slideshare.net/adrianco/netflix-velocity-conference-2011/64):

-> ### Cloud Standardization?
+> Cloud Standardization?
+>
 >   * Cloud features and APIs should be a commodity not a differentiator
 >   * Differentiate on scale and quality of service
 >   * Competition also drives cost down

-That competition and standardization is desirable and beneficial at the _individual level_, is a powerful insight—perhaps also employed by Google with its Chrome and Android strategy.
+A powerful insight: competition and standardization are desirable and beneficial at the _individual level—an insight perhaps also employed by Google with its Chrome and Android strategy.

 [ESR made the case](http://esr.ibiblio.org/?p=928) that there exists an economic motivation for sharing code.
 This was validated by the case of